 To ensure that you get compensated for all the accident-related expenses you might have incurred, you must keep a record of all your expenses.
 This might include expenses such as what you pay towards any ongoing medical treatment, traveling to and from the hospital, any changes or additions to your home or vehicle to accommodate your condition, and the cost of home care.
 You may also be entitled to lost income if your injuries prevented you from resuming work.

-Your solicitor will take all your expenses and losses into consideration and will also look up precedents in order to calculate the maximum amount of compensation to ask for.
+Your solicitor will take all your expenses and losses into consideration and will also look up precedents in order to calculate the maximum amount of compensation for a motorsport accident to ask for.